Nationals vs. Astros Player Props Betting Odds

 Tucker Stats

-- Tucker has picked up at least one hit in two straight games.
-In his last five games he is hitting .211 with a home run, five walks and three RBI.
+- Tucker heads into this game looking to extend his three-game hit streak.
+During his last five outings he is hitting .300 with a home run, four walks and three RBI.

 Tucker Recent Games